 When using Centreon ISO, the installation of Centreon Plugin Pack Manager is very easy.
 You’ll see that Centreon License Manager will be installed too as a dependency.

 $ yum install centreon-pp-manager

-Once the packages installed, you need to enable the module in Centreon.
-So get to the Administration -> Extensions -> Modules page.
+Once the packages are installed, you need to enable the module in Centreon.
+So go to the Administration -> Extensions -> Modules page.

 Install Centreon License Manager (dependency of Centreon Plugin Pack Manager) first.